Superstition (The Birthday Massacre album): Reception

 Sputnikmusic summarized the album as: "A little less darkness, a little more synth pop", and stated that "The Birthday Massacre is a massively underrated band, and it's an absolute joy watching them further developing their sound with each passing album."
-Kathy Nichols of Spill Magazine called the album "enjoyable in its entirety" but found Chibi's growls on tracks such as "Divide" and "Destroyer" to be creepy and "the weakest link" on the album.
+Kathy Nichols of The Spill Magazine called the album "enjoyable in its entirety" but found Chibi's growls on tracks such as "Divide" and "Destroyer" to be creepy and "the weakest link" on the album.
 Ilker Yücel from ReGen Magazine noted the use of ambience in "Surrender" and "The Other Side", and said "Unlike the previous album’s sense of urgency and speed, Superstition allows each song to breathe."
 Their final comment called Superstition one of their "most powerfully engaging and darkly melodic albums to date."
 Rafi Shlosman from Cryptic Rock described the programming and synth on the album able to "induce the same fear and euphoria one experiences having a nightmare or dream" and called Superstition "one of 2014’s best albums."

 Some reviews criticized particular tracks for having repetitive lyrics and melodies, despite enjoyable instrumentals.